Combating Human Trafficking & Restoring Dignity

 to Victims of Modern Day Slavery

 Today’s victims of human trafficking, also known as contemporary slaves, may be in debt bondage for two and three generations making bricks in India.
-Or in America, runaway girls are sometimes forced into prostitution by controlling pimps who move them, rape them, and exploit them as prostitutes purchased largely by American men.
+In The Americas, (United States, Mexico, Central & Latin America), runaway girls are sometimes forced into prostitution by controlling pimps who move them, rape them, and exploit them as prostitutes purchased largely by American men.

 Chattel slavery exists in Mauritania and Sudan where people are bought and sold and handed down as property from generation to generation.